-The Department of Pediatrics, which includes more than 250 full-time faculty members focused on the problems of child health, has a long and rich history interwoven with the roots of Southwestern Medical School ("UT Southwestern: From Army Shacks to Research Elite") and with the development and growth of Children's Medical Center.
+The Department of Pediatrics, which includes more than 250 full-time faculty members focused on the problems of child health, has a long and rich history interwoven with the roots of Southwestern Medical School ("UT Southwestern: From Army Shacks to Research Elite") and with the development and growth of Children's Health℠ Children's Medical Center.

 Our Department is clustered in 15 academic divisions that represent areas of clinical practice and components of our mission.
 Within each division the members of the faculty practice as a group to provide comprehensive care for their respective areas of expertise.
 In addition, many of the faculty either direct active research programs within their divisions or engage in research projects in collaboration with others.
 Each division has specific educational goals for the students and residents, and most divisions have fellowship programs, which provide education to prepare fellows for an academic career.